Updated January 19, 2022

 The transition of legacy PBX systems and other communication platforms from on-prem to cloud is happening at an unprecedented pace.
-This migration creates new challenges for enterprises trying to monitor usage and spend.
-Traditional tools can’t keep up with the need for better visibility into where telecom budgets are going and how to optimize the value of investments.
+This migration creates new challenges for enterprises trying to monitor communications usage and spend, from traditional forms of communication to UCaaS.
+Traditional tools can’t keep up with the need for better visibility into where telecom & UCaaS budgets are going and how to optimize the value of investments.

 It’s time to look at expense management tools capable of blending UCaaS and legacy communications data as part of a holistic approach to the next generation of call accounting.